Cufflinks Size Chart And Buying Guide

 You should slide one side of your shirt sleeve through both sides of each cufflink before locking them into place by sliding a locking mechanism or twisting a knob.

-Tip: It is possible to wear cufflinks and a watch together, but it may be more difficult to find a style that works well.
+Tip: It is possible to wear cufflinks and a watch together, but finding a style that works well may be more difficult.
 You should try on different combinations until you find something that looks good.

 What is the difference between a cufflink and a tie clip?